andrewtavis/causeinfer/README.md

 </p>
 </details>

 <details><summary><strong>2.
-Interaction Term Approach - Lo 2002<strong></summary>
+Interaction Term Approach<strong></summary>
 <p>

-- An interaction term between treatment and covariates is added to the data to allow for a basic single model application.
+- An interaction term between treatment and covariates is added to the data to allow for a basic single model application (Lo, 2002).

 ```python
 from causeinfer.standard_algorithms import InteractionTerm